King Biscuit Boy

 Richard Alfred Newell (March 9, 1944 – January 5, 2003), better known by his stage name, King Biscuit Boy, was a Canadian blues musician.
-He was the first Canadian blues artist to chart on the Billboard Hot 100 in the US Newell played guitar and sang, but he was most noted for his harmonica playing.
+He was the first Canadian blues artist to chart on the Billboard Hot 100 in the U.S. Newell played guitar and sang, but he was most noted for his harmonica playing.
 Newell's stage name, given to him by Ronnie Hawkins, was taken from the King Biscuit Time, an early American blues broadcast.

-King Biscuit Boy played with Muddy Waters, Joe Cocker, Janis Joplin, Allen Toussaint and The Meters.
+King Biscuit Boy played with Muddy Waters, Joe Cocker, Janis Joplin, Allen Toussaint, and The Meters.

 Personal life

 Newell was born in Hamilton, Ontario, Canada.
 His parents were Lily and Walter Newell, who was a member of the British Royal Air Force stationed in Canada during World War II.
 He married once, to Jacqueline Willetts in 1972, and they were divorced in 1979.

 Newell developed an eclectic interest in music at a young age, and purchased his first harmonica at age 12.